Monette5/100-days-of-code/log.md

 **Thoughts**:Tired today - so just some more algorithms

+Day 22 06 May 2018
+Progress: Still algorithms

+Thoughts:Two more intermediate algorithms to go :)

 <div class="container-fluid">

   <a href="#"><img class="smaller-image thick-green-border" src="https://bit.ly/fcc-relaxing-cat" alt="A cute orange cat lying on its back. "></a>